quickapps/docs/en/developers/events-system.rst

 By default, this trait is attached to ``QuickApps\Controller\Controller``, to ``QuickApps\View\View`` and to ``QuickApps\View\Helper`` classes.
-This means you can use this trait's methods in any controller of your plugin, in any view or within any helper.
+This means you can use this trait’s methods in any controller of your plugin, in any view or within any helper.
 Of course you must extend these classes in order to inherit this methods.